May 16, 2020 (updated: Sep 27, 2021) ▪ 14 min read

-This is an important realisation that is easy to forget; simply because something is bought or sold at a certain price doesn't mean that's its value.
+This is an important realisation that is easy to forget; simply because something is bought or sold at a certain price doesn't mean that's its value (most investors expect what they buy to increase in value, or at least be worth more than what they paid).
 There are several famous quotes on this (such as by Warren Buffet), but what this basically means is that you can pay a low price for something with a high value, but also pay too much for something with a low value.

-True value can only be determined by each person.
+True value can only be determined by each person (read more about subjective theory of value).
 I might value something a lot higher than someone else, especially when it would provide me with something it wouldn't necessary provide someone else (productivity and similar services are good examples).
 However, and in the context of investing, it's somewhat safe to assume that most rational people want to increase their overall wealth (not always in monetary terms).

 How to determine value?